Willetton Senior High School: Special programs

-WSHS is one of 20 schools offering the Gifted and Talented Education (GATE) with entry through a centrally organised testing program.
-Entry to the science-focused Talented And Gifted (TAG) program is managed at the school level.
+WSHS is one of 20 schools offering the Gifted and Talented Education (GATE) program with entry through a centrally organised testing program.
+Entry to the science-focused Gifted & Talented (G&T) program is managed at the school level.
 The school offers a specialist fine arts course for Years 8 to 10 and a successful senior school art program.
 A specialist course in computing was the first of its kind in WA and has recently been expanded to include a multimedia stream.
 A specialist basketball course runs from Years 8 to 11 and offers students a TAFE Certificate II in Sport Coaching and Sport and Recreation.
 Both male and female teams have won multiple national championships.
-As of June 2019, WSHS introduced a program called the eSports Club where all students can prepare for a sports competition and practice against other local schools.
+As of June 2019, Willetton SHS introduced a program called the eSports Club where all students can prepare for a sports competition and practice against other local schools.
 Some of the team names include WSHS eSports and DLGC.